 Hazardous substance containers will be transported back to the bunded storage area when conditions change to create a risk to the environment..
-The mobile Fuel Pod will have a spill kit is located on the vehicle .
+Mobile Fuel Pods will have a spill kit located on the vehicle .

 Due to the close proximity of service stations to the project, bulk fuel storage on site is not anticipated.